sujnanpatil/Dynamic-Copilot/Labs/Lab-02.md

 ### Task 4: View and update CRM data

+In this task, you will learn how to open CRM records through Copilot, review details, and make updates directly in Outlook.

 1. Open the **Copilot for Sales** pane and select a record you want to edit.

 1. In the record's details cards, select **More actions (...)** and then select **Edit record**.